lsst-it/ittn-025/index.rst

-On this floor, it consists of the following characteristics in terms of materials and numbering of network points.
+The second floor consists of the following elements in terms of materials and numbering of the various network points.